yR-DEV/Angular-Practice/Unit-1/1-intro-and-setup.md

 Questions:

 * Why learn Angular JS over other frameworks like Ember, Backbone, Knockout, etc?
+###It takes less lines of code, less lines, less characters, easier to read.
+Also from what I have read about angular versus other frameworks, angular doesnt user setters and getters for data binding.
+You can treat data almost like objects and object notation in angular.
 * People have some very strong opinions about Angular.
 What are 3 common complaints people have about Angular?
+### angular server pages, performance problems, its use and employment blur the lines between front end and back end development
 * Is Angular an MVC framework?
+### MVC stands for 'model-view-controller' and describes the three parts of a framework, mostly used for interfaces
 * Why did I say jQuery is "sort of" a dependency of Angular?
 Does it depend on it or not?!
+### Apparently angular comes with/uses a mini version of jquery called jquerylite or something.
 * Read the docs for `ng-app`.
 What is it and what does it do?
+### it defines the root element to auto bootstrap onto application.
+It basically enablesyour page to run
 * What does `ng` stand for?
+### ng stands for angular, in html, angular uses angular brackets (curlies) and ng sounds like angular

 Resources: